phusion/passenger_apt_automation/README.md

 ## Maintenance

+### Updating build and/or testboxes

+If you change the buildbox or testbox, create a new version by updating the respective clause in `internal/lib/docker_image_info.sh`.

 ### Adding support for a new distribution

 In these instructions, we assume that the new distribution is Ubuntu 16.04 "Xenial".
 Update the actual parameters accordingly.